Only a few hours away from Los Angeles, (depending on traffic), San Diego is an ideal weekend date destination with some amazing attractions!

 The Gaslamp District is also home to Horton Plaza, which features occasional free outdoor performances, and is adjacent to a shopping mall.

 When I go to San Diego, I like to stay at a hotel that is within walking distance of the Gaslamp Quarter.
 I like the trendy Bristol Hotel because it’s at the edge of the Gaslamp Quarter, away from the craziness that happens there, yet close enough to walk to it.
+Or, you can find some good places to stay on AirBnB.

 4. La Jolla